 Earlier this week we popped into the Diane von Furstenberg showroom to see all of the amazing accessories arriving soon (we have a huge spring look for you all coming tomorrow).
 DvF continues to nudge her way into the competitive handbag market effortlessly, bringing fresh designs that are grabbing attention. (more…)

 With every season, it seems as though Diane von Furstenberg gets more and more serious about this whole handbag thing.
 Almost every look of Diane von Furstenberg Fall 2011 had a corresponding tote, shoulder bag or clutch, and the majority of them were the kinds of bags that you want to start incorporating into wardrobe immediately without waiting the requisite six months for them to arrive at retail.

 Let’s get one thing straight: I don’t care who makes them, I’m never, ever wearing gauchos again.
 The voluminous short pants had a resurgence back when I was in college, and I’ve seen enough pictures of myself and others from that year that I know better than to be fooled (again) into thinking that gauchos are a good idea.
 Not even the fancy gauchos from Diane von Furstenberg Fall 2011 can make me reconsider that decision.
+It’s final.

 I think I know how this one is going to turn out, but in the spirit of Friday, let’s have a poll!

 The Diane Von Furstenberg Piper Sequined Shoulder Bag is a lot of look, in the immortal words of Tim Gunn.
 Sequins, feathers, multicolor metallic leather, studs, two straps…the design has a lot of competing visual ideas on a rather modestly sized bag, and my first reaction reflected that pretty accurately.
 But sometimes, stuff that seems totally awful is actually just weird enough to work, on the right girl.
 Standing out in a crowded contemporary handbag market takes some guts, which this bag has in spades, but I’m just not sure that the ends justify the means in this case in particular.
 What do you think?
 Vote and let us know in the comments.

 A evening bag is hard to find, and it’s even harder to find at a reasonable price.
 Most people won’t use a tiny clutch multiple times a day like they might use a shoulder bag or tote, so spending big bucks for a glittery little minaudiere usually isn’t a particularly palatable option.
 Bottega Veneta’s knot clutches and Alexander McQueen’s skull clutches may be totally covetable (not to mention collectable), but the prices for both start in the four figures and climb steadily from there.